 - Steamed spinach (or keep fresh)

-- Steamed shiitake mushrooms
+- Steamed shiitake mushrooms – or feel free to stir fry them.

-- Kimchi (store bought or make your own!)
+- Kimchi (store-bought or make your own!)

-Bibimbap Instructions
+Bibimbap Sauce

 Step 1: Prep the tempeh.
 Slice the tempeh, then simmer in a pan with 2 inches of boiling water with a splash of soy sauce and 1-2 teaspoons of gochujang for 8-10 minutes to remove bitterness.